South Georgia Pipit (ARKive)

 is also sometimes restricted to populations from South Georgia.

-Marine fish known exclusively from South Georgia include the Antarctic Sculpin Bathylutichthys taranetzi (FishBase), the sole member of the family Bathylutichthyidae.
-Other endemic marine fish include the Antarctic dragonfish Parachaenichthys georgianus (FishBase) and Psilodraco breviceps (MNHN), the South Georgian Plunderfish Artedidraco mirus (FishBase), the Permitin Spiny Plunderfish Harpagifer permitini (FishBase), and a cod icefish Trematomus vicarius (BHL).
+Marine fish known exclusively from South Georgia include the Antarctic Sculpin Bathylutichthys taranetzi (FishBase), the Antarctic dragonfish Parachaenichthys georgianus (FishBase) and Psilodraco breviceps (MNHN), the South Georgian Plunderfish Artedidraco mirus (FishBase), the Permitin Spiny Plunderfish Harpagifer permitini (FishBase), and a cod icefish Trematomus vicarius (BHL).